-Annual Notices Notice Applicability Description Summary of Benefits and Coverage (SBC) Group health plans and health insurance issuers Group health plans and health insurance issuers are required to provide an SBC to applicants and enrollees each year at open enrollment or renewal time.
-Federal agencies have provided an updated template (and related materials) for the SBC, which health plans and issuers are required to use for plan years beginning on or after Jan.
-1, 2021.
+Notice Applicability Description Summary of benefits and coverage (SBC) Group health plans and health insurance issuers Group health plans and health insurance issuers are required to provide an SBC to applicants and enrollees each year at open enrollment or renewal time.
 The issuer for fully insured plans usually prepares the SBC.
 If the issuer prepares the SBC, an employer is not also required to prepare an SBC for the health plan, although the employer may need to distribute the SBC prepared by the issuer.
+The DOL's website includes SBC templates.

 Women's Health and Cancer Rights Act (WHCRA) notice Group health plans that provide medical and surgical benefits for mastectomies Group health plans must provide a notice about the WHCRA's coverage requirements at the time of enrollment and on an annual basis after enrollment.
 The annual WHCRA notice can be provided at any time during the year.
 Employers often include the annual notice with their open enrollment materials.
 Employers that redistribute their summary plan descriptions (SPDs) each year can satisfy the annual notice requirement by including the WHCRA notice in their SPDs.
-Model language is available in the DOL's compliance assistance guide.
+Model language is available in the DOL's compliance assistance guide .
 Children's Health Insurance Program (CHIP) notice Group health plans that cover residents in a state that provides a premium assistance subsidy under a Medicaid plan or CHIP If an employer's group health plan covers residents in a state that provides a premium subsidy under a Medicaid plan or CHIP, the employer must send an annual notice about the available assistance to all employees residing in that state.
 The DOL has a model notice that employers may use.
 The annual CHIP notice can be provided at any time during the year.
 Employers often provide the CHIP notice with their open enrollment materials.
-Summary Plan Description (SPD) Group health plans subject to ERISA An SPD must be provided to new health plan participants within 90 days of the start of their plan coverage.
+SPD Group health plans subject to ERISA An SPD must be provided to new health plan participants within 90 days of the start of their plan coverage.
 Employers may include the SPD in their open enrollment materials to make sure employees who newly enroll receive the SPD on a timely basis.
 Also, an employer should include the SPD with its enrollment materials if it includes notices required to be provided at the time of enrollment, such as the WHCRA notice.
-In addition, an updated SPD must be provided to participants at least every five years, if material modifications have been made during that period.
+In addition, an updated SPD must be provided to participants at least every five years if material modifications have been made during that period.
 If no material modifications have been made, an updated SPD must be provided at least every 10 years.